Niva02M/flashcard/README.md

 # flashcard
-A mini Project using React Framework.
+A practice mini project using React Framework.
+#
 Flashcard: a trivia questions quiz that flips to answer on click.